kat-cruz/NSF-Senegal/README.md

   * 🔧 `Corrections`
     * `_Midline_Data_Corrections`
       *  Contains scripts that implement corrections based on identified errors in the data.
 These corrections correspond to issues flagged in the `Checks` scripts and adjustments procotred by the team in Senegal.
+      *  The numbering system represents the order in which to run the scripts.
+"01_" corresponds to the initial checks.
+That is, the first pass scripts to run on raw data.
+"01.5_" are the follow-up checks and corrections.
+Start using these after the first round of corrections have been sent and implemented.
     * `Ecology`
       * Contains a script to update old village IDs for the Baseline ecological data